Many WordPress website users would complain a lot about security problems with their websites or blogs.

 Using 2-factor authentication for the WP login page is a first and great security measure.
-It basically asks the user to provide login details for two different components.
+It asks the user to provide login details for two different components.
 The webmaster can decide what these two components are.
 It can be a regular password followed by a secret question, a secret code, a set of characters, etc.

 #2 Rename your login URL

-Hackers already know and can attempt to reach your admin page through the URLs like wp-login.php or wp-admin/.
-Since these login page URLs are given by default (upon WordPress installation) and at the same time it’s very easy to guess these links, it’s always a good idea to rename the login URL to something which no hacker or iThemes Security can do this job very well.
+Hackers already know and can attempt to reach your admin page through URLs like wp-login.php or wp-admin/.
+Since these login page URLs are given by default (upon WordPress installation) and at the same time it’s very easy to guess these links, it’s always a good idea to rename the login URL to something that no hacker or iThemes Security can do this job very well.

 #3 Set up website lockdown to ban suspicious users

 Another great way to reduce the chances of brutal attacks on your WordPress website is to set up a website lockdown that will stop failed login attempts and ban those users who attempt to log in.
 Again, iTheme Security can help you to solve the problem.